 It Will Take All of Us to Make a Change in Our CountryLinda Washington Springfield

 My thoughts changed when it was Hillary Clinton and Donald Trump running for office.
-I was waiting to vote for Hillary Clinton because of her husband Bill Clinton, who I liked when he was President.
+I was waiting to vote for Hillary Clinton because of her husband Bill Clinton, whom I liked when he was president.
 If she won, he would also be there to help and guide her.
-I just knew when I woke up the morning after the election that we were going to have our first woman president, and I was so excited about that.
+I just knew when I woke up the morning after the election, that we were going to have our first woman president, and I was so excited about that.

-I really wanted Biden to win office but I also knew what he was walking into after Trump and his administration.
+I really wanted Biden to win office, but I also knew what he was walking into after Trump and his administration.
 All we could do was pray for this new president and vice president.
 The former president and the media that was for Trump helped destroy this country, and they thought we were weak and weren’t going to be able to start rebuilding our country again.
-President Biden didn’t waste any time helping put food on the tables for American families, or prevent people from losing their homes.
+President Biden didn’t waste any time helping put food on the tables for American families, and preventing people from losing their homes.
 Now that’s a president we need in the White House!

 Never stop believing in voting because your vote does matter and could make a big difference in the world.
 Your vote does matter.
 Don’t let the bad taste of the media and the former president stop you from believing.
 It will take all of us to make a change in our country.